Transport and Driving in Chile

 Ride-sharing services and taxis in Chile

 Taxis are plentiful in Chile’s major cities.
 They can be identified by their black exterior and yellow roof and can be hailed on the street or called ahead, although this option sometimes costs more.
 Colectivos, a combination of a microbus and a taxi, offer shared taxi services in major towns and cities in Chile.
 These taxis run regular routes and normally offer set prices.

 Ride-sharing services and mobile applications are readily available in most urban centres.
 These are a good option for expats who cannot speak the local language, as they provide a convenient means of directing the driver without a risk of miscommunication.

 Driving in Chile

-Cars in Chile drive on the right side of the road.
-Chilean roads are relatively easy to navigate, although all road signs are in Spanish.
+Cars in Chile drive on the right-hand side of the road.
+Chilean roads are relatively easy to navigate, although road signs are in Spanish.
 Several intercity roads are tolled and most don’t take credit cards, so it’s best to have cash on hand when driving across the country.
-Speed limits vary and are generally 60km/h (37mph) in urban areas and 120km/h (75mph) on highways.

-Foreigners intending to drive in Chile must have an international driver's permit as well as a valid driver's licence from their home country; after obtaining residency (temporary or permanent), expats are required to apply for a Chilean driver's licence.
+Foreigners intending to drive in Chile must have an international driver's permit as well as a valid driver's licence from their home country.
+After obtaining residency, expats are required to apply for a Chilean driver's licence.